ma-eltawel/ai-assistant/README.md

 # ChatGPT-API
-A Web App built using html - css - js with ChatGPT API
+A Web App built using html - css - javascript with ChatGPT API